Samson Kisekka: Biography

 Immediately after becoming president of Uganda Yoweri Museveni appointed Dr. Kisekka to be the Prime Minister of Uganda on 31 January 1986, in which position he served for five years.
 He was later elevated to the office of the Vice President on 22 January 1991.
 He also served as a special presidential adviser until his retirement in 1994.

+In 1993, Samson Kisekka delivered the keynote address at the Ugandan North American Association (UNAA) convention in Cincinnati, Ohio.

 Dr. Kisekka belonged to a new generation of African leadership which emerged with clarity of thought, honest evaluation of Africa's history, and a vision for a bright future for Africa.
 He supported a type of leadership which breaks down the political, economic, and social boundaries, and suggested a leadership culture oriented to economic development.
 He never reconciled with colonial educational policies but believed in a pattern of education tailored to the needs of the African society.

 He considered himself under debt to the community whose tax payments had provided the scholarships for his studies at secondary school and university.
 He only wished he could repay the debt.

-Dr.Kisekka was known as a hard-working statesman, an advocate of mixed farming, which activities covered horticulture and dairy farming.
+Dr. Kisekka was known as a hard-working statesman, an advocate of mixed farming, which activities covered horticulture and dairy farming.
 As a politician, he supported an end to ethnic tensions and a government without corruption.

 Dr. Kisekka was a recipient of numerous awards and honors both on national and international level the most recognizable ones being listed in Men of Achievement-International Directory of International Biography, "International Who's Who of Intellectuals", the first Ugandan to ever be included, decorated with Paul Harris Fellowship-Rotary International.
 He considered unity of Uganda as the best mission for political leadership of the country.

-The time-conscious, responsible celebrity who could never tolerate punctuality being defeated, Dr. Kisekka was a model personality and a grand source of inspiration to both young and old.
-He remained a presidential adviser until his death.
+Dr. Kisekka remained a presidential adviser until his death.
 He died at University College Hospital in London, England, of a heart attack on 25 October 1999, while awaiting heart surgery.

 Uganda vice president Dr. Kisekka open AER/Uganda conference at Kampala Sheraton Hotel, November 25, 1991.

-He was an ardent member and an elder of the Seventh-day Adventist Church and a very religious man, was Director of Uganda YMCA for a period of ten years from 1965 through 1975.
+He was a member and an elder of the Seventh-day Adventist Church, and was Director of Uganda YMCA for a period of ten years from 1965 through 1975.
 He was a life member of the Uganda Bible Society, and a member of the International Religious Liberty Organization since 1987.
 He was married and had several children.